My Video Demo

 Below is a summary of the most significant concerns which were raised and addressed by five participants during the first round of usability testing.

-Users had issues trying to select the CTAs because they were situated too close together.
+People had issues trying to select the CTAs because they were situated too close together.
 Texts were too small to see.
 They were also a little confused by the "Mailbox" copy.
 Bottom tab bar needed copy to clarify what each icon means.

-Users preferred to open the gift directly on the message screen instead of returning to the mailbox screen.
+People preferred to open the gift directly on the message screen instead of returning to the mailbox screen.
 They were a little confused by the stilled images of the girl blowing glitters.
 The video message screen needed to have a smooth transition.
 The task flow needed to be updated.

-Most users tapped on the gift card to see more details but there was no further details.
+Most people tapped on the gift card to see more details but there was no further details.
 They did not notice the "Save into Wallet" CTA that's located at the bottom.
 Visibility of the CTA needs to be improved.

 Updated Task Flow